drstrangelove4/defense_of_consolas/README.md

 - Input validation - the user will continue to be prompted if they enter a string that can't be cast into an int or an int outside of the grid limits.
 - Scores
 - Presistent high scores across playthroughs (saved in a simple .txt file and is parsed every time the game opens).
 - Used objects to try to keep the code clean as possible.
-A static scoreboard, shield objects and a spell object.
+A static object to handle saving scores, shield objects and a spell object.